csmfindling/kaggle/driver_detection/README.md

 The model is based on vgg like networks

-K. Simonyan and A. Zisserman Very Deep Convolutional Networks for Large-Scale Image Recognition
+K. Simonyan and A. Zisserman <a href="https://arxiv.org/pdf/1409.1556.pdf" class="underline"> Very Deep Convolutional Networks for Large-Scale Image Recognition </a> \

 ## Script informations :